galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 This is an observation based on real-world annotation errors and serves as a useful supporting step to improve Galaxy wrapper annotations and the completeness of the bio.tools registry.
 In addition, if a bio.tools identifier is not included in the wrapper, this does not mean that there is not a bio.tools identifier available in the registry.

 There are then two curation paths to choose from, depending on whether a bio.tools identifier exists in the XML wrapper.
 In both cases, if no bio.tools entry exists, a new entry should be created and updated using the bio.tools wizard.
 The creation and update of an entry includes adding concepts from the EDAM ontology.
-This annotation process can be simplified through the use of [EDAM Browser](https://edamontology.github.io/edam-browser/)[@citesAsAuthority:edamBrowser].
+This annotation process can be simplified through the use of [EDAM Browser](https://edamontology.github.io/edam-browser/)[@citesAsAuthority:edamBrowser, @citesAsAuthority:edamBrowserCode].

 In the case where no bio.tools identifier exists in the Galaxy XML wrapper, the development repository needs to be forked and a new branch created.
 A new xref snippet can then be added, and a pull request opened against the original repository.